430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 I am creating this portfolio for an IT job with a potential employer I will use it to show them the range of my skill and how much experience I have.
 I will do that by showing my work from previous assignments using video's text and images.

-# planning
+## planning
+firstly I will need to choose a colour scheme and font for my portfolio then I will need to make a storyboard and plan the layout of my portfolio.
+I will create my portfolio with HTML and CSS.

-First I will create some storyboards for my portfolio.
-Once the storyboards are complete i will m
+now that I have created my storyboard I will create my main paige.
+Once my main paige is done i will create
 ## colour scheme
 contrast checker https://coolors.co/contrast-checker/071a21-ffffff